 There is a tremendous amount of data required for this project.
 Fortunately, whilst my data input and presentation routines are nowhere near ready, the raw data is based on the USDA nutrition database.
 You can use this data in my Foodary Nutrition Spreadsheet.
 This includes PRAL and potassium values as well as most common nutrients.
 My aim is to provide you the ultimate nutrition data to help you plan and improve your diet, no matter what your personal needs are.

-I provide full support for using that spreadsheet in Foodary Healthy Eating Forum.
+I provide full support for using that spreadsheet in the feedback form below.

 Leave Potassium Nutrition Facts to read the Foodary Nutrition Blog.